Suisun Bay Reserve Fleet: Environmental issues

 The State of California and several environmental groups have raised concerns about the environmental impacts of the fleet.
 Potential concerns include heavy metals and anti-fouling agents in the paint that is peeling off of the vessels, as well as PCBs and other hazardous materials that may have been released.
 Congress responded to these concerns by funding the National Oceanic and Atmospheric Administration (NOAA) to design and implement a study of contaminants in the vicinity of the fleet.

 NOAA's Damage Assessment, Response, and Restoration Program (DARRP) began work on this project in January 2008.
 Since then, NOAA's team has assessed existing data from the area to determine data gaps, researched the history and environmental setting of the site, discussed the project with numerous stakeholders, conducted a site visit, and developed and refined a sampling and analysis plan.
 NOAA deployed bivalve samples in June 2008 and collected sediment and bivalve tissue samples from the area in July 2008.
 A second field sampling event for additional tissue samples occurred in September.
 These samples were analyzed and a data report was delivered in early 2009.

 Based on these findings, the United States Government has reached an agreement with Arc Ecology, San Francisco BayKeeper, Natural Resources Defense Council, and the California Regional Water Quality Control Board, San Francisco Bay Region (Regional Board) regarding the maintenance and disposal of obsolete ships owned by the U.S. Department of Transportation's Maritime Administration (MARAD) at the Suisun Bay Reserve Fleet site, resolving a lawsuit in the Eastern District of California.
-Under the agreement, MARAD will clean, maintain, and dispose of these ships in a manner that eliminates sources of Bay pollution.
-The Maritime Administration has already begun removing obsolete ships from Suisun Bay for recycling.
-Several ships have left since November 2009.
-As of 2023 seven ships remain.
+Under the agreement, MARAD would clean, maintain, and dispose of these ships in a manner that prevents them from polluting the bay.
+The Maritime Administration began removing obsolete ships from Suisun Bay for recycling in November 2009.
+As of October 2025 nine ships remain.

 Under the terms of the settlement: